By Tom Robinson

 “I was too much basketball,” the Abington Heights graduate said.

-The 6-foot-10 center first established himself as a National Collegiate Athletic Association Division I player in two seasons at Baptist University in Lynchburg, Va.
+The 6-foot-10 center first established himself as a National Collegiate Athletic Association Division I player in two seasons at Liberty University in Lynchburg, Va.

 Maxwell earned playing time as a freshman, then shot nearly 64 percent from the floor while averaging 10 points and almost five rebounds per game as a sophomore in the 2015-16 season.